Aroglobal1/Market-Basket-Analysis-for-E-commerce-/README.md

 From the visualization above, the top 5 most purchased items in the Grocery store include Whole milk, other vegetables, rolls/buns, soda and yogurt.

 ##### Data Preparation
-There is need for conversion of the data into a format that best suits Apriori algorithm before performing market basket analysis.
-Apriori algorithim is an algorithm used in the calculation of association rules between items to discover the most frequent ones.
-To start with, a new column is created which contains the Member number and the transaction date of items purchases.
+The data needs to be converted into a format that optimally suits the Apriori algorithm before conducting Market Basket analysis.
+The Apriori algorithm is used to calculate association rules between items, uncovering the most frequent ones.

+To start with, a new column is created which contains the Member number and the transaction date of items purchased.

 ```python
 # Form a new column